Each Cloud CDN request is logged in Stackdriver Logging. Logging is automatic and does not need to be enabled.

 Each request initiated by Cloud CDN creates a

 Stackdriver Logging log entry.
 The resulting log entry contains a

 parentInsertId field inside the

 jsonPayload.
 You can use this field to

 insertId of the log entry for the single client request that

 prompted Cloud CDN to initiate the validation request or byte

 range request.
 Furthermore, the log entry identifies Cloud CDN

 as the user agent.

-Refer to the Stackdriver Logging documentation for more information, including how to export logs and how to use logs-based metrics for monitoring and alerting.
+Refer to the Stackdriver Logging documentation for more information, including how to export logs to BigQuery, Cloud Pub/Sub and/or Cloud Storage, and how to configure logs-based metrics for monitoring and alerting.